nikolaipenkev/turbo-bassoon/README.md

 This is a code challenge for QA Engineer in DATA at Betsson.

-**It is expected that all points are addressed.**

-This challenge covers:
-- Data Quality Assessment and Identification
-- Data Validation and Error Handling

 ## Tasks

 - **Identify and document the data quality issues present in the dataset, explaining the nature of each issue.**